dschrempf/aoc23/Readme.md

 -   **Day 3:** A grid puzzle on day three &#x2014; that's a bit unexpected.
 -   **Day 6:** I loved this puzzle as it contained elements of physics.
 -   **Day 12:** Part 2 required memoization which is tedious in Haskell&#x2026;
+-   **Day 19:** I really enjoyed this puzzle.
+Parsing the input, cutting the hyper-cubes; everything feels so smooth in Haskell.